SHOP

 It comes with a range of economical petrol and diesel engines and can be had with either a manual or automatic gearbox.

-If you’re working to a budget but need a dependable and practical estate car, then the Kia Ceed Sportswagon is a superb choice to add to your shortlist.
+If you’re working to a budget but need a dependable and practical estate car, then the Kia Ceed Sportswagon is one of the best used estate picks money can buy.

 No matter which trim level you go for, you’re getting an insane amount of tech.